Elisabeth of Brandenburg, Duchess of Brunswick-Calenberg-Göttingen: Marriage to Eric I (1525–1540)

-Despite the age difference, it was obviously a marriage without insurmountable conflicts, perhaps because Eric mostly stayed on his Erichsburg and Calenberg Castle, while Elisabeth resided at her wittum Münden.

-Nevertheless, the marriage was not without blemish.
-For example, in 1528, Elisabeth accused Anna von Rumschottel, a member of the landed gentry and for many years her husband's mistress, of being responsible for complications during her second pregnancy.
-She accused Anna of witchcraft and urged her husband to have Anna burned at the stake.
-Elisabeth also sent her own spies and soldiers into the neighboring Diocese of Minden, in order to arrest Anna in her hideout in Minden.
+In 1528, Elisabeth accused Anna von Rumschottel, a member of the landed gentry and for many years her husband's mistress, of being responsible for complications during her second pregnancy.
+Despite her humanist upbringing, Elisabeth accused Anna of witchcraft and urged her husband to have Anna burned at the stake.
+Elisabeth also sent her own spies and soldiers into the neighboring Diocese of Minden to arrest Anna in her hideout in Minden.
 However, Anna escaped.
 During Inquisition proceedings against Anna's alleged helpers, some of the accused women died after torture at the stake.
 Elisabeth managed to force Eric into giving her a more profitable wittum than their marriage contract required: instead of the district of Calenberg in the Unterwald region, which contained Calenberg Castle, Neustadt and Hanover and provided little revenue, she received Oberwald, with the towns of Münden, Northeim and Göttingen, which provided more revenue and greater political weight.
 Her pregnancy ended with the birth of a healthy male baby, who grew up to be Eric's successor Eric II of Brunswick-Göttingen-Calenberg.
-After his birth, this dark chapter was soon forgotten.

-When Elisabeth visited her mother at Lichtenburg Castle in 1534, she met Martin Luther personally for the first time.
+When Elisabeth visited her mother at Lichtenberg Castle in 1534, she met Martin Luther personally for the first time.
 She began to regularly correspond with him in 1538.
 She sent him cheese and wine and he sent her mulberries and fig tree seedlings and his German Bible translation with a personal dedication.
 On 7 April, Elisabeth publicly accepted communion under both kinds and thereby expressed her conversion to the Lutheran faith.
 On October 6, she informed Landgrave Philip I of Hesse of her conversion and with his assistance, invited the reformer Anton Corvinus to move from nearby Witzenhausen to Münden.
 Eric I tolerated the conversion.
 Although Lutheranism was inconsistent with his Catholic upbringing and his loyalty to the Emperor, he admired the reformer's courage.